joshuadickey/baz-net/README.md

 # Setup the Environment:

-_Save the contents of this git repository to your local computer, open a terminal in the folder where it resides, then type the following:_
+_Save the contents of this git repository to your local computer, open a terminal in the folder where it resides, then follow the instructions below:_

 ### _Use CONDA to create the Python Environment:_